Step-henC/spring-cloud-config-server-limits/README.md

     - The properties file must be initialized in git

   ## Finally
-  Once steps are completed, run the server using a code editor or command line in project's root directory `mvn run spring:boot`
+  Once steps are completed, run the server using a code editor or command line in project's root directory `mvn spring-boot:run`
   Run the client service and follow client service instructions.